yandex-cloud/docs/en/managed-postgresql/qa/all.md

-# Questions and answers about [!KEYREF mmg-short-name]
+# Questions and answers about [!KEYREF mpg-short-name]

 ## General questions {#general}